-The centerpiece of the Institute is a certification program employing a variety of distance-learning and on-site practicum.
-Students will meet each year at the annual Kavod v’Nichum Conference (usually in the early summer) for in-person training and networking and will be expected to participate in local training opportunities as well as other relevant national conferences.
-During the three-year program, students will join in a three-week practicum/study tour to New York, Prague (the home of the first Chevra Kadisha), and Israel to study with local chevra kadisha groups and experts.
-Our course focus will cover six major areas as follows:
+The centerpiece of the Institute is a certification program employing a variety of distance-learning and on-site practica.
+Students meet each year at the annual Kavod v’Nichum Conference (usually in the early summer) for in-person training and networking and are expected to participate in local training opportunities as well as other relevant national conferences.
+In the last course, students will join in a three-week practicum mission to New York, Prague (the home of the first Chevra Kadisha), and Israel to study with local chevra kadisha groups and experts.
+By the end of the program, students will have developed theoretical and practical expertise in the halachot, minhagim, logistics and finances surrounding serious illness, death, funerals, burial, mourning, and legacy preparation, including ethical wills.
+Students will be prepared to work with and assist grieving families before and after death and to organize and train volunteers to perform these mitzvot in their communities.Our program focuses on six major areas as follows:

 Course 1 – Chevra Kadisha – History, Origins and Evolution – An in-depth study of the origins and history of the Chevrah Kadisha, the Holy Society that deals with the sacred tasks surrounding practical and ritual preparations of the deceased person for a Jewish funeral.
 The course further examines how the institution and role of the Chevrah Kadisha has evolved over the centuries and in different localities into the modern day.
 Includes background, function, communal role; role of women, secrecy, Kabbalistic influences, money, recruiting, social functions, Zayin Adar; Textual sources: Biblical, Rabbinic, Medieval, modern; Historical Overviews: Jewish Burial Societies – development in Europe and America till today; landsmanshaft, Goodman, Tri-Partite Commission, Kavod v’Nichum; Toward New Policies on Jewish Funeral Practices.